extension-js/extension.js/README.md

 The URL for the **make_page_red** sample is https://github.com/GoogleChrome/chrome-extensions-samples/tree/master/api/browserAction/make_page_red.
 We then copy the URL and paste it using the start command:

+> Optimized for **git version 2.30.0**.
+Older versions are supported but download can take much longer.

 ```sh
 npx extension-create start https://github.com/GoogleChrome/chrome-extensions-samples/tree/master/api/browserAction/make_page_red
 ```